jkeowen/FitnessTracker/roadMap.md

             X Get users, current user, other(add activities to them) X Get Routines
             X All Posts, Patch, Delete
-                -Seems like four functions as most posts are already made -Login/Register
+                X Seems like four functions as most posts are already made -Plug in functions API
+        -Login/Register